duckdb/duckdb-web/docs/guides/performance/benchmarks.md

 <!--
 ## Benchmark Environment

-The benchmarks in the performance guide executed on a 2022 MacBook Pro with a 12-core M2 Pro CPU, 32GiB RAM and 1TB disk.
+The benchmarks in the performance guide executed on a 2022 MacBook Pro with a 12-core M2 Pro CPU, 32 GiB RAM and 1 TB disk.
 -->

 ## Data Sets